The 20 Best Autoimmune Hemolytic Anemia Doctors Near Me in Connecticut, US

 English

-Thomas Fynan is a Hematologist Oncology specialist and an Oncologist in Hamden, Connecticut.
+Thomas Fynan is an Oncologist in Hamden, Connecticut.
 Dr. Fynan is rated as an Advanced provider by MediFind in the treatment of Autoimmune Hemolytic Anemia.
 His top areas of expertise are Paget Disease of the Breast, Angiosarcoma, Lung Adenocarcinoma, and Small Cell Lung Cancer (SCLC).

 Advanced in Autoimmune Hemolytic Anemia